E4LArTPC/E4Track/README.md

 ### Hypfit

-Functions for the hypothetical track-length fitting method.
+Functions for the hypothetical track-length fitting method, arXiv:2409.18288.
 This class uses the PhysdEdx class.

 Inputs are residual range vector, dE/dx vector and PdgID.
 Some notes,